 | Co-operative housing | Not eligible |

 Condominiums require more detailed lender assessment.
 Different lenders have different thresholds.
-A broker who works with all four lenders can identify the right one for a specific condominium situation — and can find a fit for rural properties that one lender declines but another accepts.
+A broker who works with all major lenders can identify the right one for a specific condominium situation — and can find a fit for rural properties that one lender declines but another accepts.

 For a lender-by-lender breakdown of property acceptance — see Post 17: How to Choose the Right Lender.